meza/agent-docs/CodeReview.md

 - Do not trust claims without evidence.
 Gather your own evidence by inspecting code and attempting verification commands yourself.
 - If a verification command is blocked (missing tools, environment limitations, sandboxing, permissions), do not assume it cannot be run.
 Attempt it, then record the exact blocker and request what you need to proceed.
 - If a project is cross-platform, require evidence appropriate to the target platforms.
 If you cannot run a target platform locally, request the submitter's evidence (commands + outcome) and clearly label it as submitter-provided evidence.
+- If you did not run a required verification method, explicitly call it out, explain why, and state what evidence would be sufficient to unblock it.
+Missing required verification blocks approval unless the project has an explicit documented waiver.

 # Technical debt and known failing checks
 Some projects or teams operate with known technical debt where some hygiene targets (linters, tests, coverage, etc.) are expected to fail at baseline.